 WAAM is an innovative process based on traditional arc welding.
 Similar to laser AM, the welded tracks are layered on top of each other in a 5 axis machine to generate three dimensional structures.
 The build rate is much better compared to powder bed while the resolution is slightly less than in a laser AM process.
 The build quality is high with very good mechanical properties of the printed material.
 The process is very well suited for larger components in Aerospace and the Oil & Gas Industry amongst others.

-Friction Stir Additive Manufacturing (FSAM) is a relatively new and promising process for additive manufacturing.
+Additive Friction Stir Deposition (AFSD) is a relatively new and promising process for additive manufacturing.
 The process uses a rotating tool to generate heat and plasticize the material being added.
 The resulting part has a fine-grained microstructure and high strength due to the material being deformed and mixed together rather than melted and resolidified.
-The FSAM process is particularly suitable for materials that are difficult to weld using traditional fusion-based processes, such as high-strength aluminum alloys.
-FSAM can also be used to join dissimilar materials, allowing for the creation of multi-material components.
+The AFSD process is particularly suitable for materials that are difficult to weld using traditional fusion-based processes, such as high-strength aluminum alloys.
+AFSD can also be used to join dissimilar materials, allowing for the creation of multi-material components.
 Additionally, the process has the potential for high production rates due to its ability to create large parts quickly.

 3dHP - 3D Hybrid Printing

 3dHP is an exciting new process offered at LWS.
 The process is combining the advantages of traditional manufacturing and 3D printing for highest production efficiency at exceptional quality standards.
 This is achieved by only 3D printing important geometrical features onto pre-machined components.
 In the Oil & Gas industry for example, with this process many sizes of drilling tools can be manufactured from standard tubes, greatly reducing manufacturing and inventory costs at much shorter lead times.
 LWS engineers work with our customers on developing the most synergies between the combined manufacturing techniques and the highest quality printing.